 Ha!
 Oh wait, I forgot - not a joke for some people.
 Anyway, you may have noticed that some kayakers make it look incredibly easy, and I'm sure it can be, but learning it can also be a real challenge.
 Here's a good instructional hand roll video from Eric Jackson of Jackson Kayaks.

 I actually made a hand roll on my very first attempt a couple of years ago, but after that it was hit or miss (mostly miss) and now my form has morphed enough that I'm not even coming close.
-Watching Freya’s video I realized that I got into the habit of leaning too far forward for the initiation phase, when I should be out to the side or even further back.
+That being said, I haven't watched and followed the tips in this video closely.

 Ken Whiting has a good article on Paddling.net that shows and explains more of the technique.
 Here's his video showing how to hand roll, which I think is also very good.
-Yes, he is in a sea kayak, but try to ignore that, or just mentally chop off part of the bow and stern.
-There, see?
-Insta-whitewater kayak.
-Phew!
-Deep breath… :)[HTML2]
+Yes, he is in a sea kayak, but try to ignore that, the concept is basically the same.

-Notice how he and Freya are not pulling their heads up at all?
-In Freya’s video when she’s doing the pool practice hip snaps it’s really noticeable that her head is the absolute last thing to leave the water.
-One thing that will help you with that, aside from the actual muscle memory derived from doing that drill at the side of the pool, is doing standing side stretches to improve flexibility.
+One thing that will help you with that, aside from the actual muscle memory derived from doing that drill at the side of the pool, is doing side stretches to improve flexibility.
 Every couple of degrees by which you increase your flexibility makes a difference in how long you can keep your head down as you roll up, and little things like that add up to critical mass surprisingly quickly.